voidiii/MyGameEngine/README.md

 7/26/2026
 Fixed a bug on the edge
 Roughly done with mutithread optimazition.
 With 2000 balls, single thread can't hold to do anything.
 With 20 threads, it can be around 50fps.
 I think I should try another way to see the improvement of the optimazition.
 I studyed for SIMD today and realized that the best way to use SIMD is to use mutithread first.
 I barely have any vector calculation in the current scene and it just seems not worth it to implement SIMD.
 I will see if I can further improve the performance of this scene tomorrow.
-If not, I will proceed to the next scene: Spring
+If not, I will proceed to the next scene: Spring or Pendulum